 - My favorite guide to Finland.

 - I always travel with travel insurance from World Nomads.
 You never know when something might go wrong, especially in this day and age, and you don’t want to get stranded in a foreign country without help.
-You never know when extreme weather will strike or some other emergency.
 But with travel insurance, you’re protected even if you’re attacked by some Finnish trolls during your 24 hours in Helsinki.

 24 Hours in Helsinki